 Check all drain holes in the doors and body panels for clogging and clear if necessary.
-When washing your car, also clean the underside of the car by using high pressure water; 1 above subframe, 2 inside front fender, 3 rear suspension, 4 inside rear wheel housing, and 5 under rear bumper.
+When washing your car, also clean the underside of the car by using high pressure water; (1) above subframe,

+2 inside front fender 3 rear suspension, 4 inside rear wheel housing, and 5 under rear bumper.

-After washing your car or after heavy rain, check for interior leaks.
-Dry all wet areas.
+Check for leaks after washing your car or after a heavy rain.
+Dry any wet areas of your car's interior.
 Have leaks repaired as soon as possible.